Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-02-27-Deutsch-Jozsa Algorithm.md

 ## Quantum Speedup?
 Deutsch-Jozsa was the first quantum algorithm that showed exponentially faster computation than a classical computer.
-For $n$ input bits, a classical computer would need, in a worst case scenario, roughly $2^{n-1}+1$ runs while a quantum computer <strong>needs only 1</strong>!
+For $$n$$ input bits, a classical computer would need, in a worst case scenario, roughly $$2^{n-1}+1$$ runs while a quantum computer <strong>needs only 1</strong>!
 Let's tabulate this to get a little prospective.
 Let's assume one run for both classical and quantum computers takes 10 nanoseconds (ns).

 $$
 \begin{array}{c|c|c}